 When I was trying to find information about swimming with whale sharks in the Philippines, it was difficult to do.
-I found websites that were charging ridiculous amounts to swim with the whale sharks (mostly to charge more to foreigners who do not know the actual costs), which from past experience of traveling to the Philippines I knew it was expensive.
-One place wanted to charge 6000 pesos which is approximately $128 and in most cases you may find this reasonable until you know compare that to the cost breakdown I have below and you will be shocked at this highly inflated price.
+I found websites that were charging ridiculous amounts to swim with the whale sharks (mostly to charge more to foreigners who do not know the actual costs), from past experience of traveling to the Philippines I knew it was expensive.
+One place wanted to charge 6000 pesos which are approximately $128.
+In most cases you may find this reasonable until you know compare that to the cost breakdown.

 If you want to swim with whale sharks in Oslob, Cebu, Philippines it is best to do this in the morning.
-The whale sharks and swimming with whale sharks are only available from 6:00am – 12:30pm.
+The whale sharks and swimming with whale sharks are only available from 6:00 am – 12:30 pm.
 If you are staying in Cebu City, you need to either take a bus or hire a taxi to drive you 3 hours south to reach Oslob.
-We left at 5am to arrive around 8am to swim with the sharks.
-It is best to leave early, because any later than that you may end up in traffic, which will take longer (3-5 hours) to get to your destination or it may be too crowded to swim with the whale sharks.
+We left at 5 am to arrive around 8 am to swim with the sharks.
+It is best to leave early because any later than that you may end up in traffic.
+Leaving later will take 3-5 hours to get to your destination or it may be too crowded to swim with the whale sharks.

 Once you get to Oslob and pay the fee to swim with the sharks (fees listed below) there is an orientation that gives you rules on what is allowed while swimming with the sharks.
 Things you need to know before swimming with Whale Sharks.

 - You should not wear sunblock, lotion or suntan oils.
-If you happen to be wearing it when you get there, you must rinse off before swimming with the whale sharks.
+If you happen to be wearing it when you get there, you must rinse off before swimming.
 There are showers there where you can rinse off.